samirbhai13/Auto-signal-bot/README.md

 # Auto-signal-bot

-This not automatically crypto trading signals to telegram
+This bot automatically sends crypto trading signals to Telegram for ETH, GUNUSDT, and XRP using 15-minute and 30-minute timeframe analysis.
+It detects trend-based opportunities and posts accurate buy/sell signals with stop-loss and target using GitHub Actions.